-In my last two columns, I discussed why market timing – the attempt to be in the market for the rallies and out for the corrections – is a deeply flawed investment approach.
+In previous columns, I’ve discussed why market timing – the attempt to be in the market for the rallies and out for the corrections – is a deeply flawed investment approach.

 Around 95% of the time, the market itself is neither an urgent sell nor a table-pounding buy.
 (Although the same cannot be said for individual securities.)

 Click here to watch Alex’s latest video update.

 Investors who regularly switch in and out of the market – paying commissions, covering spreads and forking over capital gains taxes – often do it at precisely the wrong times.

 That means they’re in for the corrections and out for the rallies.